1shikapandey/RAG-Chatbot/README.md

-# MLSC Knowledge Assistant & Evaluation Dashboard
+# Knowledge Assistant & Evaluation Dashboard

-An AI-powered knowledge assistant and evaluation system built for the **Microsoft Learn Student Community (MLSC) VIT Pune**.
+An AI-powered knowledge assistant and evaluation system.

-This system uses a advanced hybrid RAG (Retrieval-Augmented Generation) pipeline to answer user questions using the provided MLSC community documents, handles multi-document reasoning, avoids hallucinations by correctly identifying unanswerable questions, and contains an automated evaluation suite to assess performance using LLM-as-a-judge metrics.
+This system uses a advanced hybrid RAG (Retrieval-Augmented Generation) pipeline to answer user questions using the provided community documents, handles multi-document reasoning, avoids hallucinations by correctly identifying unanswerable questions, and contains an automated evaluation suite to assess performance using LLM-as-a-judge metrics.

 ---